The Big Telephone

 Around three that afternoon, Joe found what he was looking for.
 First, he skimmed the entry and others after it.
 He then read aloud every entry that dealt with Mrs. Wilcox’s last hours of her life and the aftermath.

-“’Saturday, April ninth, nineteen-sixty-seven,”’ Joe began to read Gail’s diary entry.
+“’Saturday, April eighth, nineteen-sixty-seven,”’ Joe began to read Gail’s diary entry.